The Missing Cross to Purity

 and from wickedness, and from the bloody hands.

-Free from the fasts of those that hang down their heads like a bulrush,
+Free from the fasts of those who hang down their heads like a bulrush,

 free from the persecuting spirits,